QA Smoke Testing in Software - A Complete Guide for 2025

 After all, if there is an error with the critical areas of the build, it would be a waste of time to check its other, less important functions.
 It would also be a waste to continue working on the current build.

-Features of Smoke Testing
+What are the Features of Smoke Testing?

 It is also called build verification testing or build acceptance testing.
 The tests verify whether the main functions of the initial build are working accurately.
 Based on the results, the build may be accepted for the next series of QA tests or rejected altogether.

+Smoke tests are sometimes also referred to as intake tests, as they decide the next round of testing.
 There are several aspects involved in smoke testing.
 These aspects or features differentiate it from other types of QA tests.

 Some of the key features of smoke testing are as follows: